See Ski Resort Austria

 View the ski trail map for See, below.

 For powder seekers, whilst a storm is raging, the mid-mountain sector around See's two chairlift provides loads of fun terrain including trees.
 Steep chutes are available right below the 'Sky Bar' at the top of the Zeinis chairlift.
 As the weather clears the Adrenalin ski route has some nice pitch & powder and then there are short pitch, low angle, off-piste routes & options in the wide alpine valley served by the Versing gondola.
-Massive freeride terrain extends off the ridge above the Rossmoos top station (accessible by a new gondola from season 22/23).
-Fall line off-piste descents into the Istalanztal of 900m vertical will be possible off the new gondola.
-Ski-touring further up the ridge can extend that vertical to well over 1,000m and even provide the amusing prospect of dropping down into Serfaus Fiss Ladis ski resort over in the next valley.
+Massive freeride terrain extends off the ridge above the Rossmoos top station and higher up from the Furglerblick gondola station.
+Fall line off-piste descents into the Istalanztal of 900m vertical are possible off the new gondola.
+Ski-touring further up the ridge can extend that vertical to well over 1,000m and provide the amusing prospect of dropping down into Serfaus Fiss Ladis ski resort over in the next valley.
 Descents into the Istalanztal finish at See’s main valley trail, allowing for an easy return to the village.

 The ski lifts at See are efficient and well placed to cover the expansive terrain with only two gondolas and two chairs.
 Two beginner areas provide the learning zones with their own dedicated surface tows.
 Both are easily accessible via the base gondola and mid-mountain facilities.
 The new Furglerblick gondola, serving 500m of previously un-lifted terrain on the flanks of 2,892m high Blankerkopf, will improve an already funtastic (sic) ski area, exponentially increasing lift-accessed off-piste freeride terrain plus also providing a new highest lifted point & ridgetop beginner trail.
 Over time one would expect further on-piste trails to be added to the area as well.